microsoft/alguidelines/content/docs/BestPractices/api-page/index.md

 * number for field "No."
 * displayName for field Name

-## Default fields
+## Mandatory fields
-An API should at least expose these fields:
+These fields should always be part of the API Page:

 * SystemId
   * This field should be exposed wit the name ```id```
 * SystemModifiedAt
   * This field should be exposed with the name ```lastModifiedDateTime```.
-If you choose a different name, then the webhook functionality may not work properly.
+If you choose a different name, then the webhook functionality will not work properly.

 Example: